EveryDev.ai

 May 22, 2026

-Frontier-grade coding dropped to a tenth of its old price the same week the companies selling AI started naming it, in writing, as the reason they were cutting staff.
-Capability got cheaper and headcount got smaller in parallel, and the same handful of companies sit on both sides of the trade.
+Frontier-grade coding fell to a tenth of its price the same week three companies named AI, in writing, as the reason they were cutting staff.
+The cheaper the tools get, the smaller the payroll behind them, and the same few vendors are working both sides of that trade.

 1/10